 The province has a coastline of 7,600 km.

-We have literally dozens of beaches that can work on given wind direction.
+We have dozens and dozens of beaches that can work on any given wind direction.

 We get wind all year round.

 We have over 3,500 coastal islands to add to the mix.

 So far, I’ve kited close to 120 different spots in Nova Scotia.
 My “to-do” list remains at way over 50.
 I’ve kited in over 40 countries and I’ve yet to see anywhere else with the variety that you can find in this province.